Guide To The Best Ski Resorts In Scotland

 One of Scotland’s most famous and popular ski destinations, CairnGorm Mountain is a quick ten-minute drive from Aviemore.
-The mountain is the 6th highest in Britain and mainly faces north, providing a good climate for snowy conditions.
+The mountain is the 6th highest in Britain and mainly north facing, providing a good climate for safe and snowy conditions.
 It is also assisted by five snow canons for better coverage at the start and end of the season.

 There is also a host of local guides to take you around the excellent backcountry, you can book lessons for Nordic skiing or attend one of the local ski schools to improve your technique.